roheen781/North-by-Northeast-Journeys-main/content/english/cycling/Cycle Tour of Western Arunachal Pradesh.md

 ###### HIGHLIGHTS
 ```
 > Some of the highest motorable roads in the Eastern Himalayas
-> Region of the Buddhist tribes of Arunachal Pradesh
+> Meet yhe Monpa, Sherdukpen and Brokpa people
-> Little used back roads deep in the eastern Himalayas
+> Little used back roads with negligable traffic
 > Tea Plantations, River Valleys, Remote Villages
 > Wildlife at Kaziranga National Park
 > Spot the endangered River Dolphins of the Brahmaputra